ssokolow/quicktile/README.rst

 Removal
 -------

-If you used the installation instructions listed above, a system-wide installation of QuickTile can be removed with the following commands:
+If you installed QuickTile system-wide using `pip3`, it can be removed with the following commands:

 .. code:: sh

-    sudo pip3 uninstall quicktile
+    sudo pip3 uninstall --break-system-packages quicktile
     sudo rm /usr/local/bin/quicktile

+Without ``--break-system-packages``, it will refuse to remove things installed outside a virtualenv (including things it installed) because it **may** remove things the system package manager is managing.

-See the `Removal <http://ssokolow.com/quicktile/installation.html#removal>`_ section of the manual for instructions on clearing out files left behind by other installation methods.
+See the `Removal <http://ssokolow.com/quicktile/installation.html#removal>`_ section of the manual for more details on what a safe use of ``--break-system-packages`` looks like and instructions on clearing out files left behind by other installation methods

 Contributing
 ------------